-- Development proposals for renewable energy schemes, except those specifically addressed in criterion 2, that contribute towards reducing greenhouse gas emissions and moving towards a carbon neutral National Park will be permitted where it is demonstrated through suitable site specific analysis that the proposal: - a) Makes provision for the removal of the facilities and reinstatement of the site, should it cease to be operational; - b) Ensures existing public access is not impeded; and - c) Does not result in the loss in use of Grades 1, 2 or 3a agricultural land. - 2.
-Development proposals for small-scale individual wind turbines and freestanding solar arrays serving individual properties or small groups of properties will be permitted where: - They are suitably sited and screened and clearly associated with the buildings or properties that they are intended to serve; - b) They are appropriate in scale to the property being served; and - c) There is no unacceptable adverse impact on local amenity or conflict with public safety. - 7.293 The purpose of Policy SD51 is to support the development of appropriate new renewable energy that will improve the quality of life for those living in, working in or visiting the National Park, while seeking to conserve and enhance the National Park. - 7.294All renewable energy development proposals should address the criteria of Policy SD42: Infrastructure.
+- Development proposals for renewable energy schemes, except those specifically addressed in Criterion 2, that contribute towards reducing greenhouse gas emissions and moving towards a carbon neutral National Park will be permitted where it is demonstrated through suitable site specific analysis that the proposal: - a) Makes provision for the removal of the facilities and reinstatement of the site, should it cease to be operational; - b) Ensures existing public access is not impeded; and - c) Does not result in the loss in use of Grades 1, 2 or 3a agricultural land. - 2.
+Development proposals for small-scale individual wind turbines and freestanding solar arrays serving individual properties or small groups of properties will be permitted where: - a) They are suitably sited and screened and clearly associated with the buildings or properties that they are intended to serve; - b) They are appropriate in scale to the property being served; and - c) There is no unacceptable adverse impact on local amenity or conflict with public safety. - 7.297 The purpose of Policy SD51 is to support the development of appropriate new renewable energy that will improve the quality of life for those living in, working in or visiting the National Park, while seeking to conserve and enhance the special qualities. - 7.298 All renewable energy development proposals should address the criteria of Policy SD42: Infrastructure.
 Applicants should also note that major development is subject to Policy SD3: Major Development.
-Impacts on landscape, cultural heritage, wildlife habitats, tranquillity, access and recreation, air and water quality and highways should be considered against the relevant policies in this Local Plan. - 7.295 In addition, when considering the appropriateness of local schemes potential applicants are referred to the South Downs Integrated Landscape Character Assessment103 (SDILCA) and to the South Downs Viewshed Characterisation Study104.
-In view of the sensitivity of the landscape to renewable energy schemes, potential applicants are advised to consult the Authority at the earliest opportunity when considering schemes.
+Impacts on landscape, cultural heritage, wildlife habitats, tranquillity, access and recreation, air and water quality and highways should be considered against the relevant policies in this Local Plan. - 7.299 In addition, when considering the appropriateness of local schemes potential applicants are referred to the SDILCA109 and to the Viewshed Characterisation Study110.
+In view of the sensitivity of the landscape to renewable energy schemes, potential applicants are advised to consult the Authority at the earliest opportunity when considering schemes. - 7.300 A Renewable Energy & Low Carbon Study111 was prepared as part of the evidence for the Local Plan.
+The Study sets out some of the key issues in assessing the appropriateness of the following different technologies within the National Park, which are reflected in Policy SD51.

-103 South Downs Integrated Landscape Character Assessment (SDILCA) (LUC, 2005, updated 2011)
+109 South Downs Integrated Landscape Character Assessment (SDILCA) (LUC, 2005, updated 2011)

-104 South Downs National Park: View Characterisation and Analysis (LUC, 2015)
+110 South Downs National Park: View Characterisation and Analysis (LUC, 2015)